 A marble-and-chrome bar by Brueton merges a man-made metal with an earthy element.
 Above, six brass-head sculptures with a slight patina offer a high-style touch with a subtle sensibility.
 Sasha was careful not to overpower the space with too much polish.
 “We didn’t want it to be too sleek,” she says, so it was important to counterbalance anything burnished with something less lustrous.

 In the game room, a green marble table surrounded by vintage chairs upholstered in Gaultier fabric add edge and whimsy.
 Cerulean walls might seem a contemporary choice, but the blue hue is actually “a classic color inspired by traditional Americana,” Sasha says.
-A message so subtle it’s almost subliminal, the color is yet another example of how to temper a glamorous space with a reference to something old in a sea of things new.
+The color is yet another example of how to temper a glamorous space with a reference to something old in a sea of things new.
 Find a similar floor lamp here.

 Set just off an open-plan kitchen, the dining space features a table topped with an Indonesian walnut slab surrounded by chairs in woven leather.
 To the left, a pedestal constructed of untreated wood hosts a pink marble sculpture.
 “The tones of all the pieces reflect those you’d find outside,” notes Sasha, “and add a feeling of warmth to the whole room.”